 Ratoath is currently the fourth largest town in County Meath.
 As recognised in the Regional Spatial and Economic Strategy Ratoath is one of the towns recording the highest population growth rates in the country over the last ten years (>32%) which has a lower level of employment provision.
-It operates primarily as a commuter settlement, with almost 75% of the workforce travelling outside Meath for employment in 201622, with 70% of these people travelling to the Dublin Region and 36% travelling to Dublin City Centre.
+It operates primarily as a commuter settlement, with almost 75% of the workforce travelling outside Meath for employment in 2016, with 70% of these people travelling to the Dublin Region and 36% travelling to Dublin City Centre.
 This confirms the close inter-relationship between Ratoath and the Dublin Metropolitan Area.
-Reducing the volume of commuting from Ratoath and expanding the employment base is one of the key challenges facing the town.
-A unique opportunity to strengthen the relationship between Ratoath and the equine industry, including Fairyhouse Racecourse and the Tattersalls International Equestrian facilities, which are important equine assets of national and international significance, has been identified as an area where future employment opportunities could be generated.
+Reducing the volume of commuting from Ratoath and expanding the employment base is one of the key challenges facing the town in terms of the future role, function and management of the town.
+A unique opportunity to strengthen the relationship between Ratoath and the equine industry, including Fairyhouse Racecourse and the Tattersalls International Equestrian facilities, which are important equine assets of national and international significance, has been identified as a key economic asset and an area where future employment opportunities could be generated.

-The key Planning challenge for Ratoath is to

-facilitate a Plan led evidence based transition from an unsustainable commuter settlement to a sustainable settlement based on the 'live work' community model championed by the Economic Strategy for County Meath 2014-2022.
+The key Planning challenge for Ratoath is to facilitate a Plan led evidence-based transition from an unsustainable commuter settlement to a sustainable settlement based on the 'live work' community model championed by the Economic Strategy for County Meath 2014-2022.
 This will enable the town to capitalise on the existing highly skilled and educated work force currently resident within the town.
-An alignment of the Navan- Dublin rail line to the east of Dunshaughlin would facilitate a future spur to serve Ashbourne/Ratoath thereby further supporting the economic viability of the rail project and creating sustainable communities in these towns containing a future population of circa 40,000, please refer to ED OBJ 40.
+An alignment of the Navan-Dublin rail line to the east of Dunshaughlin would facilitate a future spur to serve Ashbourne/Ratoath thereby further supporting the economic viability of the rail project and creating sustainable communities in these towns containing a future population of circa 40,000, please refer to MOV OBJ 3 (b).

 The RSES recognises the towns potential to strengthen its employment base and develop as an important centre of employment due to its strategic location, connectivity with surrounding settlements, and the availability of a skilled workforce.
 Future growth will promote and support the development of further visitor and tourist facilities at Fairyhouse and Tattersalls to develop an internationally significant Equine Hub at this location.
 Future development will focus on brown field/infill development in the town centre to reduce vacancy levels.
-Provision will also be made for the sustainable expansion of the town centre to support employment growth and service provision for existing and
+Provision will also be made for the sustainable expansion of the town centre to support employment growth and service provision for existing and future residents.
+In summary the development strategy for Ratoath will give emphasis to the creation of jobs and the provision of social and community infrastructure that is essential in the creation of a vibrant and active sustainable community.